-MovieTalk is a technique for language learning developed by Dr. Ashley Hastings as part of the FOCAL skills program used to teach ESL at the university level.
+MovieTalk is an approach for language learning developed by Dr. Ashley Hastings as part of the FOCAL skills program used to teach ESL at the university level.

 MovieTalk was ‘discovered’ and brought to the TPRS world by Michele Whaley, a Russian teacher in Anchorage, AK, in 2012.
 She has led several trainings with our local TPRS group and blogged about it quite extensively.
 She also connected with Dr. Hastings and arranged a Skype session with our local group and helped bring him to Alaska in 2013 for our annual AFLA conference.
 Read Michele’s blog archives here.